calebowens/web-element-composition-utility/README.md

 - Still want convenience of being able to create and compose components
 - Would like to be able to program in a more traditional OOP way

+## Demo Projects

+I've written a demo project using webpack and typescript that I encourage you to check out at [https://github.com/calebowens/wecu-example](https://github.com/calebowens/wecu-example)

+## Using Deno as Bundler

+For usage with deno you can use the import link `https://deno.land/x/wecu@<VERSION_NUMBER>/deno_dist/index.ts`.

+For bundling deno you'll need to use the libs "dom" and "es2015".

 ## Examples

-These examples have been written with the following setup in mind:
+These examples have been written with the following webpack based setup in mind:

 1. Install typescript